mrange/pt_src3/README.md

 It was a very significant improvement but still the code above is slow.

 My memory of 68k instructions timings is a bit rusty but I think the above code evaluates to about 124 cycles per sample written.
-To support 12.5kHz you need to write 25,000 bytes per second (1 byte per each channel) which is about 3,100,000 cycles which on an 8MHz Atari STE is about 39% CPU or 80% CPU for a 25 kHz.
+To support 12.5kHz you need to write 25,000 bytes per second (1 byte per each channel) which is about 3,100,000 cycles which on an 8MHz Atari STe is about 39% CPU or 80% CPU for a 25 kHz.

 25 kHz did sound pretty good but it took a significant amount of time.